-4For firms with low private benefits of control, the model's prediction is ambiguous with respect to more risky investment projects and we find no differential effect of the reform for risky and safe types of investment.
+4For firms with low personal costs of bankruptcy, the model's prediction is ambiguous with respect to more risky investment projects and we find no differential effect of the reform for risky and safe types of investment.

 Our analysis contributes to the literature on bankruptcy law and creditor protection.
 The empirical literature documents that stronger creditor protection can lead to either larger or smaller credit markets.
 In this paper, we reconcile these seemingly contradictory results by examining conditions under which a more creditor-friendly or a more debtor-friendly bankruptcy code boosts borrowing and investment.
-We show that firms borrow and invest more under a more creditor-friendly receivership system, which alleviates the impact of credit market frictions when owners and managers face low private benefits of control.
-In contrast, firms borrow and invest more under a more debtor-friendly management stay system, which increases credit demand when owners and managers have high private benefits of control.
-More broadly, in an environment with weak incentives in which problems such as moral hazard are first-order, stronger creditor protection boosts borrowing and investment.
-In contrast, in an environment in which private benefits of control of owners and managers are first-order, a more debtor-friendly bankruptcy regime boosts borrowing and investment.
+We show that firms borrow and invest more under a more creditor-friendly receivership system, which relaxes financial constraints, when owners and managers face low personal costs of bankruptcy.
+In contrast, firms borrow and invest more under a more debtor-friendly management stay system, which increases credit demand, when owners and managers face high personal costs of bankruptcy.
+More broadly, in environments with weak incentives in which agency problems are first-order, stronger creditor protection boosts borrowing and investment.
+In contrast, in environments in which personal costs of bankruptcy for owners and managers are first-order, a more debtor-friendly bankruptcy regime boosts borrowing and investment.